Managing and Sharing dotCover Settings

 You can export a specific subset of settings from any setting layer to a new settings file.
 This file can be then used on another instance of dotCover to apply these settings.

-To export settings from a setting layer to file
+Exporting settings from a specific setting layer

 In the Settings Layers dialog, select a setting layer from which settings should be exported.